abhisargupta85/Chronic-Kidney-Disease-Analysis/README.md

  3. Open the main Jupyter Notebook (Chronic Kidney Disease Project.ipynb) and run all cells sequentially.

-(**Note:** The notebook also includes an interactive final step where a user can input 10 feature values to get a real-time prediction.)
+(**Note:** The notebook also includes an interactive final step where a user can input 10 feature values to get a real-time prediction.

+This project uses publicly available data for educational and analytical purposes.
+No personal data is stored or processed beyond what is publicly accessible.
+)